 If the process of collecting your payout seems confusing, Dundas Life is here to help.
-In this post, we will show you how life insurance works, and help you collect on your policy, so that you can take care of your family during this trying time.
+In this post, we will show you how life insurance works in Canada, and help you collect on your policy, so that you can take care of your family during this trying time.

 Here, we will answer several questions you may have, such as: What does life insurance do?
 How do life insurance payouts work?

 What is life insurance?

 Life insurance is an agreement between the insured and the insurance company.
 The insurer agrees to pay a death benefit amount to the person or people nominated as the beneficiary in the event of the insured’s death, as long as the policy is in effect at that time.

 There are two types of life insurance — term life and permanent life.
 Term life insurance is simpler, cheaper, and sufficient for most people.
 It covers you for a certain period, like 10, 20, or 30 years.
 If you pass away during this period, your beneficiary will receive the payout.
 Term life insurance has only one purpose: to provide financial assistance to your loved ones after you are gone.
 It does not include an investment component.

 Permanent life insurance, by contrast, provides coverage until your death and usually also includes a savings component.
 However, these benefits come at a price.
 Premiums for permanent life insurance are five to 10 times higher than a comparable term life policy.